LyriaWintona/Blooket-Cheat-GUI-aka-Swaggers-GUI/README.md

   <summary><h3>How to use</h3></summary>

   There are 2 good methods to using these scripts:
-  1. Copying the main GUI and running it in the inspect element console
+  1. Copying the main GUI and running it in the inspect element console (Ctrl+Shift+I on chrome is a shortcut to get there).
   2. Copying the .min.js GUI and using it as a bookmarklet

 <details>
   <summary>What can I do if JavaScript is blocked?</summary>
-  We don't actually know what to do about this or how to fix it, sorry.
+  First, check the site permissions and see if you can allow JavaScript, if not, we don't actually know what to do about this or how to fix it, sorry.
 </details>
 </details>